The Big Picture On Alternative Housing:

 Go stay for a month at an Airbnb or VRBO vacation rental.
 If you like it, consider moving there permanently.

-My wife Katie is a school counselor, who spent the first four years of her career in Maryland.
+My wife Katie is a school counselor and spent the first four years of her career in Maryland.
 Then she took a job at an American school in Abu Dhabi, where we thought we would spend two years as a fun adventure before moving back to the US.

 That was eight years ago.
-We still live abroad, currently in Brazil.
+We still live abroad, and we are currently in Brazil.

 International educators get not just a comparable (or higher) salary than in the US, but they often get free furnished upscale housing, full comprehensive health insurance, and paid flights home to the US each year.

 That means that three of the largest expenses for most households — housing, transportation, and health insurance — are completely removed from our budget.
-We can save and invest all of the money we would otherwise have spent on them.
+We can save and invest the money we would have spent on them.

 Here’s the island where we lived for free in Abu Dhabi: